samfeldstein/notebook/readme.md

 - Recommended settings
   - Nunjucks formatter
 - Run content folder by itself or just use the 11ty root.
 One or the other, not both.

+You may need to [configure your 404 page](https://www.11ty.dev/docs/quicktips/not-found/), depending on where your site is hosted.